encdr/pn532-tools/README.md

-# a set of tools for the PN532 NFC module
+# A set of tools for the PN532 module using Adafruit's PN532 library

-** this repo will be updated shortly with files & documentation **
+no worrys, going to provide documentation soon. also this is heavily buggy, updates are going to come soon.